Hammerfest Municipality: Climate

+Source 2: NOAA WMO averages 1991–2020 Norway Notes ↑ Regarding the temperature data of Hammerfest, the data from 1957 to 1987 was recorded at Hammerfest Radio, and the temperature data from 2002 to the present was recorded at Hammerfest Airport.; ↑ Extreme snow depth, precipitation and precipitation days 1961-90, dew point and humidity 1991-2020;

 Reindeer problems

 Reindeer grazing outside Hammerfest's town hall.

 During the summer, massive reindeer herds migrate from their winter pastures in the inner parts of Finnmark to the coast.
 Among the islands inhabited by reindeer during the summer months is Kvaløya, the island on which Hammerfest town is located.
 For years many of the 2,500 to 3,000 reindeer in the area have been coming into the town itself, wandering in the streets and among the houses.
 Although popular with tourists, this has been less favourably received by the town's population, with people complaining of traffic disturbances and the dung and urine left by the animals.
 For hygienic reasons large sums of money have to be spent every year to clean up after the animals.
 In response to the complaints the town authorities built a 12 mi, 4 ft fence encircling the town to keep the animals out.
 However, as of the 2008 reindeer season, the fence had proven ineffective, with reindeer managing to pass through on road crossings, despite the presence of electrified grates embedded in the ground.
 The problem continues - the mayor, Alf E. Jakobsen, joked during the local election in 2011 that he was contemplating a career as a reindeer herder if he lost the vote.